 A.2.
 Purpose and Use of the Information Collection

 The in-depth implementation study will collect and analyze data to contextualize the analysis of program impacts.
-Data will be obtained from the following sources: (1) individual and group discussions with program developers, program leaders and front-line staff, program partners and other stakeholders (Instruments 1 and 2); (2) a paper and pencil survey of frontline staff and supervisors (Instrument 3); (3) group interviews with participating youth (Instrument 4); and (4) a protocol for recording attendance and content coverage (Instrument 5).
+Data will be obtained from the following sources: (1) individual and group discussions with program developers, program leaders and front-line staff, program partners and other stakeholders (Instruments 1 and 2); (2) a paper and pencil survey of frontline staff and supervisors (Instrument 3); (3) group and individual interviews with participating youth (Instrument 4); and (4) a protocol for recording attendance and content coverage (Instrument 5).
 Through these data collection efforts, the study will document the program context in each site, the planned intervention, the implementing organization, other organizational partners participating in implementation, implementation systems, youth’s program dosage and youth’s experiences and satisfaction with the programs.

 The data will serve two main purposes.
 First, the information will enable the study team to produce clear, detailed descriptions of each intervention that is evaluated and the counterfactual in each site.
 This documentation is critical for understanding the meaning of impact estimates.
 Second, the data will be used to assess fidelity of implementation and the quality of program delivery.
 This information is essential for determining whether the interventions were implemented well and whether the evaluation provided a good test of each site’s intervention.